selendra/selendra-wiki/docs/learn/learn-consensus.md

 ---
 id: learn-consensus
-title: Polkadot Consensus
+title: Seelndra Consensus
 sidebar_label: Consensus
-description: An explanation of the consensus model used in Polkadot.
+description: An explanation of the consensus model used in Selendra.
 keywords: [consensus, proof of stake, nominated proof of stake, hybrid consensus, finality]
 slug: ../learn-consensus
 ---